alphagov/govuk-developer-docs/source/manual/working-on-2nd-line.html.md

 When working on 2nd line, we look at Normal and High priority tickets in the Zendesk ['2nd Line--GOV.UK Alerts and Issues' queue](https://govuk.zendesk.com/agent/filters/360000051009).

+## Monitoring Icinga
+We respond to alerts on our environments and deal with (in priority order) critical issues and warnings.
+We acknowledge alerts that are not actionable or causing problems for the platform.

 ## Triaging Zendesk tickets
 See the [diagram for how 2nd line triage Zendesk tickets](https://docs.google.com/presentation/d/1H8F9sTv283N_5j-3-LT2OW8Xvx0NrfCG1IjNA10vu2g/edit?usp=sharing) - there is a printout on the 2nd line desk.